OpenZeppelin/Event-Scanner/README.md

 - **Latest mode** – `EventScanner::latest()` creates a scanner that processes a set number of events.

 **Configuration Tips:**
-- Set `max_reads` based on your RPC provider's limits (e.g., Alchemy, Infura may limit queries to 2000 blocks)
+- Set `block_read_limit` based on your RPC provider's limits (e.g., Alchemy, Infura may limit queries to 2000 blocks)
 - For live mode, if the WebSocket subscription lags significantly (e.g., >2000 blocks), ranges are automatically capped to prevent RPC errors
 - Each mode has its own configuration options for start block, end block, confirmations, etc. where it makes sense
 - The modes come with sensible defaults for example not specify a start block for historic mode automatically sets the start block to the earliest one